Revisiting Chronology Protection Conjecture in The Dyonic Kerr-Sen Black Hole Spacetime: Black Hole's quasi-resonance

+which again naturally leads to the condition $a^{2}>0$, the black hole simply has to be rotating.
+All QNMs are also growing modes in this case.

+Growing modes lead to exponentially growing field that would generate the backreaction to the spacetime in $r<r_{-}$ region and cause instability of the spacetime.
+CPC is proven valid for the KSBH where region with CTC is unstable due to the exponentially growing QNMs.
 Numerical studies of the massive modes also found that all the outgoing positive-energy modes that can reach faraway region $x\to -\infty$ have positive imaginary parts and thus are exponentially growing modes as shown in Fig.~\ref{FIGnum}.
 But analysis of only massless modes is already sufficient to prove validity of CPC in the KSBH spacetime.

+A few comments on the timescale of the growing QNMs are in order.
+For massless modes, both Im$(\Omega_{1})$ and Im$(\Omega_{2})$ from Eqn.~(\ref{mode51})-(\ref{mode52}) and Eqn.~(\ref{mode81})-(\ref{mode82}) are proportional to $r_{+}-r_{-}$ which vanishes in the extremal limit.
+The QNMs approach stable normal modes in the extremal dyonic KSBH but the equation of motion becomes Double Confluent Heun equation which we will further investigate in the future work.
+The timescale of growing modes for {\it near-extremal} BH could thus be very long and converging together since Im$(\Omega_{1})\sim$ Im($\Omega_{2})$.